 - Vitamin E: great for circulation, helps deactivate free radicals, great for skin health.

-- Yoga, prayer and meditation: great for healing of the body, mind and spirit.
+- Deep stretching, light exercise & prayer: great for healing of the body, mind and spirit.
 We are three parts after all!

 - Avoid high fructose corn syrup and hydrogenated oils and fats.
 Eating as many whole, organic, real foods and fats as possible will improve your health enormously.